 The bottom line is that choosing a WordPress website can give your organization a lot of freedom in how you design your web presence.
-But, your team needs to be careful to choose a theme that’s regularly updated and offers support services in order to ensure smooth implementation.
+But, your team needs to be careful to choose a theme that’s regularly updated and offers support services in order to ensure smooth implementation and maintenance.

 The Humane Society of Treasure Coast (HSTC) was founded in 1955 in Florida.

-This nonprofit is an open admission shelter that accepts animals no matter their age, health, temperament, or breed.
+This humane society is a no-kill shelter that accepts animals no matter their age, health, temperament, or breed.
 The HSTC focuses on taking in animals and nursing them to their healthiest state before helping them find new homes through adoption.

 The HSTC relies on community involvement in more ways than just donations.
 Their website makes it easy to find opportunities to get involved by volunteering, fostering, attending events, buying merchandise, and pet training.

 The HSTC’s goal to get people involved is clear throughout their website design.
-They make use of website features such as event registration and ticketing, an online donation form, and an online store to enable these opportunities for support.
+They make use of website features such as event registration and ticketing, a donation form, and an online store to enable these opportunities for support.

 Plus, they make it easy to stay up-to-date with organization news by including a newsletter signup form at the bottom of each page on their website and specific event pages for each of the upcoming events.